Divorce Law in Florida, Everything You Need to Know

 To be eligible for a simplified dissolution, you must:

-• Be currently married
+- Be currently married

-• Have no minor children together
+- Have no minor children together

-• Have previously agreed to a distribution of assets and liabilities
+- Have previously agreed to a distribution of assets and liabilities

-• Not be requesting any alimony from the other party
+- Not be requesting any alimony from the other party

-• Be willing to give up your right to trial and appeal
+- Be willing to give up your right to trial and appeal

-• Both spouses must sign the petition for dissolution and appear at the final hearing
+- Both spouses must sign the petition for dissolution and appear at the final hearing

 How is Property Divided in a Florida Divorce?

 In a Florida divorce, the property is divided according to the principles of equitable distribution.
 Only property acquired during the marriage would be considered marital property and subject to distribution.
-The court divides marital property in a fair and equitable manner, beginning with the premise that the distribution should be equal, taking into account a number of factors, including the length of the marriage, each spouse’s contribution to the marriage, and interruption in career to build the career of the other spouse, each spouse’s economic needs, the desirability of one party to retain an asset such as a business, the necessity to maintain a home for the benefit of one spouse and the minor children, or intentional dissipation, among other factors.
+The court divides marital property in a fair and equitable manner, beginning with the premise that the distribution should be equal, taking into account several factors, including the length of the marriage, each spouse’s contribution to the marriage, and interruption in career to build the career of the other spouse, each spouse’s economic needs, the desirability of one party to retain an asset such as a business, the necessity to maintain a home for the benefit of one spouse and the minor children, or intentional dissipation, among other factors.

 Is Annulment an Option